 1. Entrance and Progression Scholarships

-The College provides Entrance Scholarships to new students who possess good academic qualifications in public examinations.
-The amount of each Entrance Scholarship is up to HK$10,000.
-A Progression Scholarship up to HK$5,000 will be granted as an incentive to Associate Degree Year 1 students who progress to Associate Degree Year 2 with outstanding academic results.
+Entrance Scholarship in an amount of HK$5,000 is provided to new students who possess the outstanding academic performance or special achievements.
+Progression Scholarship of HK$5,000 will be granted as an incentive to Associate Degree/Higher Diploma Year 1 students who progress to Year 2 with the outstanding academic results.

-About 50 Academic Scholarships are available for application every year.
-The scholarships are available for application every year.
+About 50 Academic Scholarships are available annually.
 The scholarships will be awarded to students according to their academic merit, achievements in extra-curricular activities and contributions to the College or University.

-The College provides Community Service Scholarships to award the students who have outstanding achievement in the extra-curricular activities and contributions to the College and Community.
+Community Service Scholarships are to award the students who have outstanding achievement in the extra-curricular activities and contributions to the College and Community.